Orbital Materials: Shaping the Future of Machine Learning for Green Material Design

 Our ultimate goal is to develop materials that are better than the current alternatives.
 And clearly, the customer doesn’t care what method we use to achieve that goal, whether it’s machine learning, quantum computing, or something else.
 Nevertheless, there are good reasons why we may stay with machine learning in the long run:

 Firstly, obtaining a simulation result via machine learning is incredibly fast; it takes milliseconds compared to days for normal physics simulations.
 So far, I haven’t seen quantum chemistry simulations run that fast on a quantum computer or simulate tens of millions of atoms.
-Yes, you could get better accuracy on a quantum computer for ground state energy, but for a large fraction of materials improvements in ground state accuracy are not that relevant.
+Yes, you could get better accuracy on a quantum computer for ground state energy, but for a large fraction of materials improvements in the ground state accuracy are not that relevant.

 If you think about highly entropy alloys, for example, it’s more about getting the distribution of atoms right and not about determining the energy level of a specific configuration with high accuracy.
 So I think people are fundamentally overestimating how much of an impact improving the electron volt accuracy of electronic structure calculations will have.